 - What if we started with how paid media advertising can support our owned media original content strategy?

-- What if we stopped spending all our time trying to optimise digital advertising to make it ever cheaper, and agree that creating original content requires different talent, is a more expensive endeavour, but can add more and different kinds of business value than simply clicks, conversions, and sales?
+- What if we stopped spending all our time trying to optimise digital advertising to make it even cheaper, and agree that creating original content requires different talent, is a more expensive endeavour, but can add more and different kinds of business value than simply clicks, conversions, and sales?

 - What if we looked at marketing as a business model rather than as a functional cost centre?

 - What if we could create a marketing function that creates so much value for audiences and consumers that it begins to pay for itself?